Eczema types: Stasis dermatitis signs and symptoms

 When caught early and properly treated, you can prevent stasis dermatitis from worsening.
 Without proper treatment, stasis dermatitis can worsen and cause one or more of the following:

 Discolored, scaly skin that covers much of the lower legs and tops of the feet

 Intensely itchy skin

-Other medical conditions can develop where a person has stasis dermatitis.
-Two common conditions are:
+Other medical conditions can also develop where a person has stasis dermatitis.
+Two that become more common as stasis dermatitis worsens are:

 Habif TP, Campbell JL, et al. “Stasis dermatitis” (card #18).
 Dermatology DDxDeck.
 Mosby Elsevier 2006.